StuartCox3107/meetings-reimagined/README.md

 ## **Client Stories**

-    "As a corporate administrator looking to book a venue for my manager, I need the site to give me everything I need to make a decision without having to return or ask questions"
+    "As a corporate administrator looking to book a venue for my manager, I need the site to give me everything I need to make a decision without having to return to it, or ask questions"

-    "As a corporate travel agent I want to be assured that thus solution for my client is professional and rest in the knowledge that the venue will be able to deliver"
+    "As a corporate travel agent I want to be assured that this solution for my client is a professional, and I want to rest in the knowledge that the venue will be able to deliver"

-    "As a manager, I want this venue to showcase the offer they have, and when I look at it to be re-assured that this venue will provide a productive space where my team will be innovative and creative"
+    "As a manager, I want this venue to showcase the offer they have, and when I look at it
+    - to be re-assured that this venue will provide a productive space where my team will be innovative and creative"

 ---

 ## **Wireframe mockups**

 ### **Desktop**

-<a href="https://photos.app.goo.gl/TGVT9eJaF16AThME8" target="_blank">Click here to see the desktop wireframe</a>
+<a href="https://photos.app.goo.gl/TGVT9eJaF16AThME8" target="_blank">Click here to see the desktop wireframe (opens in same window, click back when done)</a>

 ### **Tablet**

-<a href="https://photos.app.goo.gl/aFv5jWAiamtDq97U7" target="_blank">Click here to see the tablet wireframe</a>
+<a href="https://photos.app.goo.gl/aFv5jWAiamtDq97U7" target="_blank">Click here to see the tablet wireframe (opens in same window, click back when done)</a>

 ### **Mobile**

-<a href="https://photos.app.goo.gl/ZRn3KMaMA3VFJJJD9" target="_blank">Click here to see the mobile wireframe</a></a>
+<a href="https://photos.app.goo.gl/ZRn3KMaMA3VFJJJD9" target="_blank">Click here to see the mobile wireframe (opens in same window, click back when done)</a></a>

 ---